CLI Reference

 |---|---|

-EDGEBASE_URL | Remote commands such as migrate, backup, export, admin, plugins cleanup, and destroy |
+EDGEBASE_URL | Remote commands such as migrate, backup, export, admin, and plugins cleanup |

 EDGEBASE_SERVICE_KEY | Remote admin commands that authenticate with the root Service Key |